Torsion vs. Extension Springs

 What Are Garage Door Springs and What Do They Do for Garage Doors?

 Garage door springs are heavy-duty springs that counterbalance the weight of your garage door.
 Your garage door is heavy, but these springs use their potential energy to help lift and lower your garage door.
-Even manual garage doors use springs to make the garage door feel much lighter than it actually is.
+Even manual garage doors use springs to make the door feel much lighter than it actually is.
 They are part of the door, not part of the garage door opener.

 What Is the Difference Between Torsion Springs and Extension Springs?